Ficus sycomorus: Etymology

 The specific name came into English in the 14th century as sicamour, derived from Old French sagremore, sicamor.
 This in turn derives from Latin sycomorus, from Ancient Greek σῡκόμορος (sykómoros) 'fig-mulberry'.
 The Greek name may be from the Greek tree-names sykón 'fig' and moron 'mulberry', or it may derive from the Hebrew name for the mulberry, shiqmah.

 The name sycamore spelled with an A has also been used for unrelated trees: the great maple, Acer pseudoplatanus, or plane trees, Platanus.
 The spelling "sycomore", with an O rather than an A as the second vowel is, if used, specific to F. sycomorus.

 Distribution and habitat

 Ficus sycomorus is native to Africa south of the Sahel and north of the Tropic of Capricorn, excluding the central-west rainforest areas.
-It grows naturally in Lebanon; in the southern Arabian Peninsula; in Cyprus; in very localised areas in Madagascar; and in Israel, Palestine and Egypt.
+It grows naturally in Lebanon; in the southern Arabian Peninsula; in Cyprus; in very localised areas in Madagascar; and in Palestine and Egypt.
+It also grows in Israel.
 In its native habitat, the tree is usually found in rich soils along rivers and in mixed woodlands.

+F. sycomorus is currently threatened by environmental destruction, but in spite of this, has demonstrated resilience.
+Considering the tree's healing qualities and traditional significance, scientific study and conservation efforts are imperative.